cludwell/cludwell/README.md

 I'm currently located in Portland, OR.
 But looking to relocate, given the right opportunity!
 Please feel free to contact me to discuss work opportunities or possible collaborations.

-🌱 I’m currently learning Kotlin and Java while refactoring my recent Next.js and TypeScript project.
+🌱 I’m currently learning Kotlin and Java while refactoring my projects.
 <!-- 🤔I'm currently refactoring my past projects to make them as polished as possible, while also exploring new technologies and languages to add to my aresnal.⚔ -->

 <p>